March 7 - April 11, 2026 (6 weeks)

 The Zoom link will be provided.
 Recordings are available to registrants, so attending the live sessions is not required.
 Participants are invited to email progress each week by 12:00pm EST on Tuesdays for feedback, which is sent to the class as a mid-week video.

-Each class will begin with a discussion and live demonstration, where students can paint along and learn specific knife techniques for mark making, layering, and texture.
-Group critiques will be held regularly to provide supportive feedback and insight, helping students grow both technically and creatively.
-This class is suitable for all levels and offers a relaxed, experimental environment where students can embrace the expressive nature of winter landscapes and the versatility of palette knife painting.
+Each class begins with discussion and live demonstration, where students can paint along and learn specific knife techniques.
+Group critiques will be held regularly to provide supportive and constructive feedback, helping students grow technically and artistically.